Medical radiation physics

 We believe that student education and research driven teaching are the major pillars for successful research in our field.
 Students are often co-authors on many of our publications and present their work regularly on conferences.
 Many final papers have been honored with intramural, extramural or even international awards.
 The scientific education is complemented by offering residencies in Medical Physics for our students.
 Since 2005 more than 100 Medical Physics Experts have been educated in the University Hospital for Medical Radiation Physics.

 As in many other fields of modern science successful and high-end radiation research can only be performed in collaborative and synergistic cooperations.
 We are therefore strongly embedded in national and international research cooperations and alliances with academical and industrial partners.
-A list of cooperation partners can be found here.
+A list of cooperation partners can be found on the left side-bar.

 Standardization and Certification Bodies